 - Proof of additional crimes that Republicans feel deserve impeachment.
 This is what sunk Nixon.
-Democrats and Independents already feel like Trump is impeachable due to obstruction of justice, campaign finance crimes, hiring indicted criminals who committed their crimes on behalf of Trump while working for him, etc. But nothing will actually happen to Trump until Republicans agree that the crimes are worthy of impeachment because the Senate is controlled by Republicans and the Senate solely controls the impeachment process to decide whether Trump or Pence will serve as president.
+Democrats and Independents already feel like Trump is impeachable due to obstruction of justice, campaign finance crimes, hiring indicted criminals who committed their crimes on behalf of Trump while working for him, etc. But nothing will actually happen to Trump until Republicans agree that the crimes are worthy of impeachment because the Senate is controlled by Republicans.
+Until the next election, the Senate solely controls the impeachment process to decide whether Trump or Pence will serve as president.
 Republicans have overlooked Trump’s crimes and misdemeanors so far, but Republican opinion also supported Nixon until it suddenly fell apart over a mere span of months, so politics could change quickly.

 - An economic recession.
-This contributed to Nixon’s downfall.
+This also contributed to Nixon’s downfall.

 - Bad crisis management.
 Trump could create a crisis that spirals out of control (like more government shutdowns or a war) or he could be forced to manage a crisis caused by external events.
 Bush’s mismanagement of Hurricane Katrina and his self-inflicted mismanagement of the Iraq/Afghanistan wars contributed to the dramatic erosion of his popularity among everyone including Republicans.
-In 2016, Bush’s mismanagement was still so toxic that Trump was still slamming opponents like Hillary Clinton for initially supporting Bush’s disastrous foreign policies over a decade earlier.
+In 2016, Bush’s mismanagement was still so toxic that Trump was still slamming opponents (like Hillary Clinton) for initially supporting Bush’s disastrous foreign policies–a mistake Hillary made over a decade earlier!

-- Continued deterioration of the president’s behavior.
+- A deterioration of the president’s behavior.
 A majority of Americans have always considered Trump unfit to be president including a substantial fraction of Republicans as mentioned below.
 Of course, a lot of Americans always thinks our political leaders are unfit for office nowadays, but it could get worse.

 - A health crisis.
-A male 72-year-old like Trump has about a 5% chance of dying in the next two years and an even greater chance of having a major health crisis that would prevent him from carrying out his duties.
-We know very few specifics about his true health status because his medical reports have been little more than political theater.
+An average male 72-year-old like Trump has about a 5% chance of dying in the next two years plus an even greater chance of having a major health crisis that would prevent him from carrying out his duties.
+We know very few specifics about Trump’s true health status because his medical reports have been little more than political theater.

-To prevent an electoral defeat would require Republican senators to recognize Trump’s crimes, misdemeanors, mismanagement, and conflicts of interest are worthy of impeachment and that everyone, Republicans and non-Republicans alike, would be better off with a better Republican in the Oval Office: Mike Pence.
+To prevent an electoral defeat in 2020, Republican senators would have to recognize that Trump’s crimes, misdemeanors, mismanagement, and conflicts of interest are worthy of impeachment and that everyone would be better off with a better Republican in the Oval Office: Mike Pence.

-This doesn’t seem at all likely so far given that Republicans have become more approving of Trump’s behavior the more that they have seen.
-For example, Trump had the highest negatives of any candidate among Republicans in February 2016 and nearly a third of Republicans still considered Trump to be unfit for President in June 2016.
+This doesn’t seem at all likely so far given that Republicans have become more approving of Trump’s behavior over time.
+Trump had had the highest negatives of any candidate among Republicans in February 2016 and nearly a third of Republicans still considered Trump to be unfit for President in June 2016.
 That number dropped to 23 percent of Republicans three months later, just before they elected him and one year later in 2017, only 16 percent of Republicans considered him unfit to be President.
 But self-identified Republicans are only about a quarter of the electorate (vs. about 1/3 Democrats and about 40% who identify as Independents), so Trump cannot win elections unless he figures out how to appeal to Independents and/or a few Democrats and he has been losing appeal with those groups.

 Instead, by reshaping the Republican Party in his own image, Trump could take the party down with him when he is defeated.
 The end of a major political party hasn’t happened very often in American history, but Trump is exactly the kind of disaster that can cause a political party to die and be replaced by a new party that hasn’t had its brand reputation trashed.
 That is why rational Republicans should be looking for an exit strategy from the Trump era.
 The best chance for the party is for the Republican-controlled Senate to remove Trump from office in favor of the much less dangerous President Pence.
-That would also be safer, more unifying, and all Americans would benefit from more competent leadership for all Americans too.
+That would also be safer, more unifying, and all Americans would benefit from more competent leadership.